zombiehunternr1/Unifi-Content-Filter-Blocklist/README.md

 ## 📥 How to Use

-1. Download the desired blocklist file.
+1. Download the desired blocklist file mentioned above.
 2. Go to your **Unifi Controller** → **Settings** → **CyberSecure** → **Content Filter**.
 3. Click **Create New**.
 4. In the **Blocklist** section, either: